EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/reactive-culture.md

 ## Reactive culture costs in Ops Run It

 Ops Run It reactive culture costs are listed in the table below.
-They’re incurred each time someone has an idea on how to improve a digital service.
+They're incurred each time someone has an idea on how to improve a digital service.

 |Cost Type|Frequency|Description|Impact|TCO %|
 |---|---|---|---|---|